 - 6. An anonymous vote is taken.
 If the committee believes that the faculty member has demonstrated excellent performance and the Dean concurs, the Dean will notify the VPTL and the President that the faculty member is recommended for continuing contract award.
 The committee's vote is confidential and will only be revealed to the appropriate Dean.
 The committee and its members are not authorized to discuss their decision or their rationale for that decision with the candidate or others until a final decision regarding continuing contract status has been made by the Board of Trustees.
 Upon Board action, the President will notify the faculty member of the decision.
 If the committee's vote indicates that a continuing contract should not be awarded, this result is transmitted to the Dean.
 The committee's vote is confidential and will only be revealed to the appropriate Dean.
-The committee and its members are not authorized to discuss their decision or their rationale for that decision with the candidate or others until a final decision should not be awarded, this result is transmitted to the Dean.
-The committee's vote is confidential and will only be revealed to the appropriate Dean.
 The committee and its members are not authorized to discuss their decision or their rationale for that decision with the candidate or others until a final decision regarding continuing contract status has been made by the Board of Trustees.
 The Dean will notify the VPTL and the President that the committee has declined to recommend the faculty member for continuing contract.
 Upon Board action, the President will notify the faculty member of the decision. - 7.
 If the Dean does not concur with the vote, written notice will be given to the VPTL and the President of the committee's vote, and the Dean will identify his or her concerns.
 Upon Board action, the President will notify the faculty member of the decision. - 8.
 If the Dean recommends the award of continuing contract status, and the VPTL and President concur, the President will recommend to the Board of Trustees that the faculty member be awarded continuing contract status. - 9.
 In the case of a continuing contract evaluation committee vote against awarding a continuing contract, the VPTL and President may elect either to extend the faculty member's annual contract for up to two years, or not to reappoint the faculty member at the end of his or her current annual appointment.
 If the annual contract is extended, the faculty member will receive one opportunity to re-apply for continuing contract status.
 If the faculty member is unsuccessful in this second attempt, or if he or she chooses not to re-apply, the faculty member's employment will cease at the end of the extension period. - 10.
 When the President recommends awarding continuing contract, a continuation of annual contract status, or termination, and the Board concurs, the President will officially notify the faculty member of the Board's decision in writing.
 The candidate for continuing contract status shall not seek to influence the deliberations of the review committee or unduly influence any of the individuals on the evaluation committee outside of the bounds of the deliberation process.
 The candidate's application portfolio is the proper avenue for the candidate to present his/her case.
 Improper contact with the committee or one of its members may result in denial of continuing contract status.